jacmkno/Drupal-8-Demo-Modules/README.md

 # Demo Modules For Drupal 8
-The modules work together to demonstrate differente features.
+The modules work together to demonstrate a few Drupal 8 features.

 ## What do the modules do?